filippos-p/TrendFollowing-updated/README.md

 ## Future Work

+- **Trading from dashboard** — Connect to Bybit and execute trades from our dashboard
 - **Auto-refresh** — Scheduled data updates and M2M at configurable intervals
 - **Multi-timeframe strategies** — Leverage the 4h/1h/15m data already stored for intraday signal generation
 - **Cloud deployment** — Move from SQLite to a cloud DB for persistent hosted access